-This super delicious Italian summer fruit crostata recipe is one of our favorite desserts to eat.
-And it’s so easy to make which means it’s an excellent dessert for beginner bakers and kiddos to make.
+This simple and delicious Italian summer fruit strawberry crostata recipe is one of our favorite desserts to eat (or order from our local pasticceria).
+But it’s so easy to make you don’t have to live in Italy to enjoy this beloved dessert.
 There are two components of this strawberry jam tart: “pasta frolla” which is a very forgiving and easy-to-make Italian shortcrust pastry and a 30-minute homemade strawberry jam (or your favorite store-bought brand).
 As always, step-by-step photos and tips for how to make the best strawberry jam tart can be found in the main post.

 - 1 1/4 cups Italian 00 flour (or cake flour or all-purpose flour) (150g)